 If you would like to learn more about the accountability system and view campus ratings please visit TEA Website-2019 Accountability Rating System.

 OVERVIEW OF THE STATE ACCOUNTABILITY SYSTEM

-Overview of 2018 Accountability
+TEA Overview of the 2019 State Accountability System

 Frequently Asked Questions